themes and outings

 In this category the subject is totally open.

-Outing on 25 Aug Visit to a working farm -TBC
+25 Aug Visit to Wine farm.

 November: